greenwolfe/OpenLab/README.txt

 25)  clean up error when student creates account and gets exception from teacher subscriptions when does not have section yet. ... harmless, but also not right.
 26) teacher can't delete calendar events assigned to a section
 27) Help dropdown for edit page (and others?)
+28) calendarEvent ... provide margin so titles or exactly one line don't flip to 2nd line when delete icon toggles

 Installation Notes: